Tucker29/hello-world/English_1.md

 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2019.2.15
 deputy: a person whose immediate superior is a senior figure within an organization and who is enpowered to act as a substitute for this superior.
+stand sb up: I don't have the guts to stand you up.

 ## 2019.2.14